MarcinMoskala/KtAcademyPortal/README.md

 Backend URL depend on build type.
 Application run in debug mode will use `localhost` as base URL so it will not work unless you run backend first.
 Applicatin run in release mode is production backend as a API base URL.

-If you don't have Android SDL and you don't want to work on Android module then you can change `gradle.properties` property `INCLUDE_ANDROID` to `false`.
+If you don't have Android SDK and you don't want to work on Android module then you can change `gradle.properties` property `INCLUDE_ANDROID` to `false`.
 Alternatively you can add `-Dorg.gradle.project.INCLUDE_ANDROID=false` to your gradle build task.

 ## Web